We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Additionally, the American Society of Nutrition (ASN) states that there is insufficient evidence to prove that taking multivitamins generally prevents chronic or long-term diseases.
 This is despite limited research suggesting they might help certain conditions.

-The online surveys and quizzes that most personalized vitamin brands offer may not be accurate or interpreted correctly.
+The online surveys and quizzes that most personalized vitamin subscription brands offer may be inaccurate or incorrectly interpreted.

 A person’s medical history and family background contribute to their nutrition needs.
 This makes the analysis of online surveys and results complex and unlikely to be definitive or comprehensive.
 For these reasons, a healthcare professional is typically the most suitable person to interpret these tests.